ConradParker/one-click-hugo-cms/site/content/_index.md

 blurb:
   heading: Costa Blanca North – Sun, Sea & Sangria Living
   text: ¡Bienvenidos, Welcome to the shiny new Sun Sea Sangria – now even easier
-    to stalk all the latest Costa Blanca North gossip, beach secrets and sangría-fueled nonsense.
+    to find all the latest Costa Blanca North gossip, beach secrets and sangría-fueled nonsense.
 intro:
   heading: Whats it all About?